 Should you, as a Website user, believe the data provided through the Website, and held by us, is inaccurate and requires rectification or erasure, BLINK shall, when notified, make all necessary and timely attempts to update and correct such an identified inaccuracy.

 BLINK ordinarily asks that you provide us with information required for the proper maintenance and administration of your user account(s) with us.
 Such information is necessary for ensuring the proper administration of your account(s) (including contact email and telephone number) and for ease of contacting you in relation to your account(s) and Services.

 BILLING INFORMATION / PAYMENT DETAILS

 Information necessary for collecting payment for the Services and products that you purchase or obtain from us is also collected and processed.
-BLINK does not directly process any payments; we use a 3rd party providers to process any payments on our behalf.
+BLINK does not directly process any payments; we use third party providers to process any payments on our behalf.

 Depending on the Service you obtain, we may need additional information, or to use your data in another manner specific and necessary to that Service.
 Please refer to the individual product/Service sections below.

 BLINK, acting as Data Controller, collects information necessary to provide Services to our customers, including email address and contact details.
 We collect and store your email address when you sign up and use this to communicate with you about account services, updates, and news from BLINK.